OrchardCMS/OrchardDoc/Documentation/Upgrading-a-site-to-a-new-version-of-Orchard.markdown

 * Backup everything (site and database).
 * Download the new version to your local machine.
-* Add App_offline.htm to the root of the site during the upgrade.
+* Add `app_offline.htm` to the root of the site during the upgrade.
 This effectively tells the web server to return this page for all requests.
 You should put a message such as "The site is currently being updated.
 Thank you for your patience.
 Please try again later." in the file.
 * Delete what's in bin.
 This ensures that old versions of binaries that won't get replaced will not continue to be picked up by the application.
-* Delete the App_Data\Dependencies folder.
+* Delete the `App_Data\Dependencies` folder.
 Orchard will rebuild this folder on startup.
 This ensures that old versions of module assemblies will not be picked up by the application.
 * Extract the new version's zip file and copy what's in its Orchard folder over the server's Orchard web directory (answer yes to all prompts to overwrite).
-* Remove the app_offline file.
+* Remove the `app_offline.html` file.
 * The site should be running now.
 Log-in and go into admin.
 * Go into the dashboard.
 Modules should have already upgraded themselves automatically.
 In rare cases, you may be prompted to upgrade features.
 Click **Modules** and upgrade each of the modules one by one until they are all up to date.
-If this doesn't work, it means that something is wrong with your install and/or one of the modules you're using, and you should investigate further in App_Data\logs.
+If this doesn't work, it means that something is wrong with your install and/or one of the modules you're using, and you should investigate further in `App_Data\logs`.
 * Go to the Orchard Gallery and get the latest version of all the modules you have on your site.
 * Some versions of Orchard come with version-specific upgrade features.
 Go to Modules and locate the "Upgrade" feature.
 Enable it, then click on the new upgrade menu entry that was added to the admin menu.
 Visit all the relevant tabs and execute the required upgrade actions they present.
 Once you're done, the feature can be disabled, which will remove the menu entry.